HsiangHung/Machine_Learning_Note/Classification/README.md

 #### 2. If no business concern

+If there is no external business concern about low TPR or high FPR, one option is to weight them equally by choosing the threshold:
+* (a) is a `median value` of probability distribution,
+* (b) maximizes `TPR-FPR`,
-If there is no external business concern about low TPR or high FPR, one option is to weight them equally by choosing the threshold: (a) is a `median value` of probability distribution, (2) maximizes `TPR-FPR`, (3) has optimal `F1 score` [[Cross Validated: How to determine the optimal threshold for a classifier and generate ROC curve?]][How to determine the optimal threshold for a classifier and generate ROC curve?]:
+* (c) has optimal `F1 score` [[Cross Validated: How to determine the optimal threshold for a classifier and generate ROC curve?]][How to determine the optimal threshold for a classifier and generate ROC curve?]:

  <a href="https://www.codecogs.com/eqnedit.php?latex=F_1&space;=&space;\frac{2\textrm{P}\textrm{R}}{\textrm{P}&plus;\textrm{R}}" target="_blank"><img src="https://latex.codecogs.com/gif.latex?F_1&space;=&space;\frac{2\textrm{P}\textrm{R}}{\textrm{P}&plus;\textrm{R}}" title="F_1 = \frac{2\textrm{P}\textrm{R}}{\textrm{P}+\textrm{R}}" /></a>